StatMuse: History

-Initially, the company only had stats available for the National Basketball Association (NBA), but eventually expanded to provide stats for the other major North American sports leagues.
+Initially, the company only had stats available for the NBA, but eventually expanded to provide stats for the other major North American sports leagues.
+The company's initial demographic was players of fantasy sports, but it eventually expanded to target general sports fans as well.
+StatMuse offers responses to user queries in the voices of sports-related public figures.
+Dawson shared with VentureBeat that StatMuse brings people in and records them saying different words and phrases.
+These celebrity voices were made accessible through Google's Google Assistant service, Microsoft's Cortana virtual assistant, and Amazon's Echo devices.

 The company launched its phone app in September 2017.
-Through the app, users can query StatMuse's sports statistics database using their own natural language.
-Upon its launch, Fitz Tepper of TechCrunch wrote that: "The technology isn't perfect – some of the pauses between words are a bit awkward – making it clear that some phrases is being stitched together on the fly.
-But this is the exception, and on the whole most responses sound pretty good."
+The app allows users to access StatMuse's sports statistics database by submitting queries in their natural language.
+Upon the launch of the phone app, Fitz Tepper of TechCrunch wrote that: "The technology isn't perfect – some of the pauses between words are a bit awkward, making it clear that some phrases are being stitched together on the fly.
+But this is the exception, and on the whole, most responses sound pretty good."
+StatMuse plug-ins for Slack and Facebook Messenger were also made, providing text-based sports stats.
+In 2019, StatMuse received investment from the Google Assistant Investment program.